 And for a teen (12 and up) or an adult, a full-size is probably the best choice.

 When you are selecting an instrument, you will want your child’s right arm and shoulder to fit comfortably around the body, while the left hand should be able to reach to the end of the neck.

 The best way to find the right fit for your child is to go to a music store and try out a few different sizes and models.

 1/2 size 20.5″

 3/4 size 22.75″

 What are the Brands to look for?
 Brands to Avoid?

-Generally you should avoid any sort of ‘toy’ guitar.
+Generally, you should avoid any ‘toy’ guitar.
 These are the kinds of instruments you would find at Toys R Us or Walmart that are usually sold in starter kits.
-If you really want your kids to learn to play, it is well worth investing in a decent guitar that will stay in tune and be easy to play.
-A big problem with toy brand models is that they don’t stay in tune, which makes for an extremely frustrating experience if you are trying to learn.
+If you want your kids to learn to play, it is well worth investing in a decent guitar that will stay in tune and be easy to play.
+A big problem with toy brand models is that they don’t stay in tune, which makes for an incredibly frustrating experience if you are trying to learn.
 You can get some great budget student models from brands like Hohner, Cordoba, and Espana.
 If you don’t mind paying a little bit more check out Yamaha, Alvarez or Takamine.